DFE-Digital/teaching-vacancies-design-history/app/posts/2026-02-09-allow-hiring-staff-to-manually-add-a-reference.md

 We’re adding a way for hiring staff to manually add a reference to a completed jobseeker application.

-On the pre-interview checks tab, hiring staff can now manually add a reference by selecting the “Add a reference” button.
+On the pre-interview checks tab, hiring staff can now manually add a reference by selecting the 'Add a reference' button.

 ## User needs